 My mother liked to sleep on the couch in the living room.
-She had what some might consider an irrational fear of sleeping upstairs in the event that she had to get out of the house quickly or confront a situation in the middle of the night that might go unnoticed if she slept on the upper floor.
+She had this irrational fear of sleeping upstairs, afraid that a middle of the night disaster or home invasion would go unnoticed if she slept on the upper floor.

-I gently moved my mother out of the way as carefully as I could and explained to the man he had the wrong address, making sure he saw the very large firearm I was holding in my right hand.
+I gently moved my mother out of the way and firmly explained to the man he had the wrong address.
+I made sure he saw the very large firearm I was holding in my right hand.
 His eyes immediately widened and he stumbled back off of the porch and disappeared into the darkness.

 I immediately locked the front door and performed a security check of all the doors and windows in the house.
-I then scolded my mother for answering the door in the middle of the night and returned upstairs to calm my own family, who were upstairs listening to the entire incident.
+I scolded my mother for answering the door in the middle of the night and returned upstairs to calm my own family, who were upstairs listening to the entire incident.

-The fact is, a lot of people are uncertain what to do when someone knocks on their door in the middle of the night and my mother was far from the only one who would have responded in the manner that she did.
-We are raised from a very young age to be helpful, considerate, and polite, even to strangers.
-Yet what should we do when we hear an early morning knock?
+The fact is, a lot of people are uncertain what to do when someone knocks on their door in the middle of the night.
+My mother is far from the only one who would have responded in the manner that she did.
+Many people are raised from a very young age to be helpful, considerate, and polite, even to strangers.

-There is no set answer to this question because there are simply too many variables that could change the correct course of action.
-I can tell you, after 30 years of law enforcement, that this is not an uncommon tactic for home-invaders to use.
-There are two types of scenarios where this is concerned.
+There is no set answer to this question because there are simply too many variables that could impact the correct course of action.
+But I can tell you, after 30 years of law enforcement, that knocking on the front door in the middle of the night is not an uncommon tactic for home invaders to use.
+There are two types of scenarios that are often in play where this is concerned.

 The first scenario is that one of the attackers knocks on the door.
 This could be a male or a female pretending to be in distress and needing assistance.
 Just out of view, on one or both sides of the door are more attackers waiting to push their way into the house as soon as the door is unlocked and opened.

-My suggestion is for you to consider the following.
-This is the same logic I tried to explain to my mother before leaving, in the hopes that she would never repeat her actions.
+My suggestion is for you to consider the same logic I tried to explain to my mother before leaving, in the hopes that she would never repeat her actions.

 Given today’s technology and the massive proliferation of cell phones, anybody knocking on your door in the middle of the night cannot possibly need to use your telephone.
 In the one chance in a million that they do, they should do so at a gas station or a convenience store, if for no other reason out of courtesy to whomever they are waking up.